 Was it the historical importance of these shipwrecks?
 Was it their size?
 Or, all the equipment still visible and in rather good conditions that you can see inside?
 I am not sure.
 The thing I know is that I immediately understood that all the wreck diving experiences I had before were nothing compared to this.
 I also quickly realised how frustrating it was for me, trying to shoot pictures and videos.
 My camera would need a serious upgrade with a wide-angle lens or more powerful lights maybe to be able to capture the magic of these wrecks.
 So I decided to focus on interesting details whether it was interesting remaining parts of the ship or marine life around it.
 On the most recent wreck, I was shocked to see a screw thread almost intact.
 Is the cold water the reason of this excellent conservation?
 I do not know but for mid-September, for a dry suit dive the water temperature was at a comfortable level of 12°C. From a marine life point of view, the sides of wrecks are covered in orange and yellow soft corals.
 The wrasses come to play, and the edible crabs were very shy and hid in holes.

-I hope my video “Orkney, Underwater & Beyond” can help understand how incredible this place is and why you need to put it on your scuba bucket list.
+Watch my video “Orkney, Underwater & Beyond” to understand how incredible this place is and why you need to put it on your scuba bucket list.

 We were not expecting this at all!
 At lunch time, our boat stopped on Hoy where the main military base of Orkney was.
 During WWII, 60,000 people were living on Hoy.
 Today there are only 500 people living on the island.
 There is an entire ghost town to explore.
 We had only the time to visit the museum in the old pump house, but we were already impressed with what we saw.
 So many objects, photos, uniforms, press articles, mechanical parts and weapons from the wrecks, propaganda posters, etc. We could have spent hours and hours there.
 If you have the opportunity to go to Hoy, don’t miss the chance of visiting Lyness Museum.
 Good news: it is free!